vtexdocs/help-center-content/docs/known-issues/en/shipping-options-are-not-shown-in-the-cart-when-there-is-scheduled-delivery-and-lean-shipping-activated.md

 ---
-title: Shipping options are not shown in the cart when there is scheduled delivery and Lean Shipping activated
+title: 'Shipping options are not shown in the cart when there is scheduled delivery and Lean Shipping activated'
 id: 36iHQO4mxxTY2KbF8mkrDv
 status: PUBLISHED
 createdAt: 2023-05-26T21:26:45.607Z